Shape or Volume?

 Simulation of pressure jump across boundary during first 10 ms 26

 The motion of the volume of air (subject to air density), which is trapped inside of the bowl can cause the bowl to vibrate to a small degree (<1 dB) producing inharmonic partials.
-These inharmonic partials can become an integral participant in the color of the attack.Fleischer and Fast The attack transients of an instrument’s sound is crucial in determining its personality or character.
+These inharmonic partials can become an integral participant in the color of the attack.Fleischer and Fast The attack transients of an instrument’s sound are crucial in determining its personality or character.
 Attack transients are essentially patterns of noise, which accompany the spectrum of a sound when it is being initiated.
 The brain primarily uses the attack transients of the envelope to identify an instrument.
 The attack transients of timpani spectra can vary widely.
 The bowl and frame play a subtle, but integral part in determining the attack transients of a timpano’s sound.

 Bowl vibrations are also transmitted to the frame, which in turn can contribute audible inharmonic partials as well.
 This added hyper-resonance is also heard when the bowl and frame are vibratory while playing at loud dynamics, e.g., a sustained fortissimo passage or an extended fortissimo roll.
 Since these partials are inharmonic, and are not generated by the vibrating membrane, they are referred to as collateral color or parasitic pitch.
 More often than not, this collateral color or parasitic pitch degrades the harmonicity of the pitch producing partials, and shortens the sustain of the preferred modes of vibrating head.

 The significant studies have shown that the sound being emitted from a timpano is a result of the bowl functioning as a baffled radiator, the volume and density of the air contained within the bowl interacting with the vibrations of the head, and not the shape, or the vibrations of the bowl or frame at all.
 The studies have focused on those partials in the spectrum which provide the instrument’s sound with a sense of harmonicity and not necessarily with the overall sound of the instrument.
 This concept of overall timpani sound varies from timpanist to timpanist just as the overall sound of timpani varies from drum to drum.
-None the less, each timpanist has his/her own personal preferences as to what constitutes color in timpani sound.
+Nonetheless, each timpanist has his/her own personal preferences as to what constitutes color in timpani sound.

 In the material contained in the pages below, the concept of timpani sound is based on the harmonicity of a select group of partials in the overall spectrum of audible partials.
 This select group is referred to as the preferred modes.